Erfaniaa/map-coloring/README.md

 <img src="https://user-images.githubusercontent.com/7780269/51145955-9e1fe080-186a-11e9-9cf2-96fc1a9198f7.gif" width="300">

 # Notes
 It runs slowly on large images.
+It can be improved by changing the second part of its algorithm (setting the graph edges).
+Some computational geometry knowledge about polygons may be needed for this part.

+Any contributions are welcomed.